elmtree-askmo/hyperion/docs/INTERACTIVE_PRACTICE_FEATURE.md

 ## Troubleshooting

-### Video Doesn't Pause
+### Video Doesn't Pause for Practice

 **Possible Causes**:

-1. Practice pause not enabled (check toggle button)
-2. Already practiced the phrase (check `practicedPhrases` array)
+1. Already practiced the phrase (check `practicedPhrases` array)
-3. Not in video mode (must be in "Video Mode")
+2. Not in video mode (must be in "Video Mode")
-4. No English phrases in current segment
+3. No English phrases in current practice_card segment
+4. Within cooldown period after last pause

 **Solutions**:

-- Enable practice pause toggle
-- Reset progress to practice again
+- Reset progress by refreshing page
-- Switch to video mode
+- Switch to Video Mode
+- Verify segment has `screenElement === 'practice_card'`
-- Check segment `textPartTimings` data
+- Check `textPartTimings` has entries with `language === 'en'`
+- Wait for cooldown to expire (0.5 seconds)

 ### Overlay Doesn't Appear